Irisnguyen25/Carbon-Emission-Analysis_NTNNhi.md/README.md

 | Mercedes-Benz S-Class (S 500)                                                                                                      | Automobiles & Components           | 85000.00          |
 | Mercedes-Benz SL (SL 350)                                                                                                          | Automobiles & Components           | 72000.00          |
 #### Insights:
+##### Wind Turbine
-1. Wind Turbine is a product line releasing the most average carbon emissions into the air, included in Electrical Equipment and Machinery industry group.
-And the highest product is Wind Turbine G128 5 Megawats that its carbon footprint is about 3718044.
+- Wind Turbine, Electrical Equipment and Machinery group, is a product line releasing the most carbon emission into the air, including Wind Turbine G128 5 Megawatts (3,718,044), Wind Turbine G132 5 Megawatts, Wind Turbine G114 2 Megawatts, Wind Turbine G90 2 Megawatts.
-2. The following products are in Automobiles & Components (Land Cruiser Prado.
-FJ Cruiser.
-Dyna trucks.
-Toyoace.IMV def unit - average carbon footprint is 191687.00), and Materials industry groups (Retaining wall structure: 136 tonnes of steel sheet piles and 4 tonnes of tierods per 100 meter wall - 167000.00)
+→ Wind Turbines are known for their environmentally- friendly benefits in terms of renewable energy generation, but their manufacturing process is highly carbon-intensive due to its components production, transportation or installation. → Renewables are not Fully Green
+The higher emission values for larger turbines (G128, G132) align with the scale of material and energy required for manufacturing.
+##### Automobiles and Components
+- The following products are SUV cars and trucks, automobiles and components industry, have carbon emission driven by their production and assembly.
+Land Cruiser Prado and similar vehicles rank higher, likely due to their focus on durability and off-road capabilities, which demand more materials and larger engines.
+Luxury vehicles like Mercedes-Benz models emit less compared to larger trucks but remain significant due to premium materials and performance features.
+→ Utility-focused vehicles like Land Cruisers have a higher carbon footprint compared to luxury vehicles, despite both relying on carbon-heavy manufacturing processes → focus on researching hybrid or electric SUV
+##### Materials - heavy infrastructure (Retaining Wall Structure and TDCE)
+Retaining walls require large quantities of steel and other industrial materials, which are highly carbon-intensive to produce.
+The process of manufacturing steel involves significant use of coal in blast furnaces, explaining the high emissions.

 ### Top 3 industries having the highest level of carbon emissions
 ``` sql
 select